top of page

 2001 · Memphis, TN

-La Chat is a Memphis rapper associated with the Hypnotize Minds and Three 6 Mafia circle.
-She gained wider recognition through Project Pat’s “Chickenhead” and released her debut solo album Murder She Spoke in 2001.
+La Chat is associated with the Hypnotize Minds and Three 6 Mafia circle.
+She gained wider recognition through Project Pat’s Chickenhead and released her debut solo album Murder She Spoke in 2001.

 jean-grae-for-no-reason-v0-i50snil1mbge1 (1).png